 “Big data” is a buzzword that gets tossed around a lot and is being increasingly used to speak of human resources data in addition to company finances and systems.
-Big data and associated navigation techniques can sound complicated and intimidating to small companies that have limited resources and fewer employees, but following the models of larger companies can managers to glean valuable insights from this data.
+Big data and associated navigation techniques can sound complicated and intimidating to small companies that have limited resources and fewer employees, but following the models of larger companies can manage to glean valuable insights from this data.
 Acquiring an affordable HRIS and using it to navigate data can help small companies to strategically use their information.

-Compiling HR Data
+HR Data Compilation

 Collecting, storing, and tracking data is a challenge that every organization must face, no matter the size.
 In the past, most companies collected data from employees using paper forms, stored the data in filing cabinets and folders, and tracked the data using rudimentary forms or spreadsheets, if the data was tracked at all.
 Unfortunately, many small companies still use this ineffectual and error-prone system.

 By implementing even a basic HRIS, small companies enhance their ability to meet compliance requirements for reporting this data and make the information much easier to collect, store, and find.
 Depending on the features offered with the HRIS, employees may be able to electronically enter their own information as well, saving managers time from having to key data into systems.

 With the old filing cabinets, or even the updated electronic filing cabinets, information is difficult to find and practically impossible to use for decision making.
 HR data may be strewn across spreadsheets, files, and stored in boxes.
 When data is stored in an HRIS, organization and tracking systems are already in place within the system, so data can simply be entered and recalled for useful means as needed.